SiaFoundation/siad/cmd/sia-node-scanner/README.md

 of all nodes it has successfully connected to.
 After the first run (which starts with the bootstrap nodes), all future runs start off the scan by filling the queue with this persistent set.
-For each node in the persisted set, we also store the first connection time, the last succesful connection time, recent uptime (number of seconds last node was last down or since first connection), total uptime, and also uptime percentage.
+For each node in the persisted set, we also store the first connection time, the last successful connection time, recent uptime (number of seconds last node was last down or since first connection), total uptime, and also uptime percentage.